 The symbols of Christmas

-Italian tradition says to prepare the Christmas tree and the Nativity scene on December 8th, a public holiday here, and take off them on January 6th, the day of the Epiphany (or more commonly known as Giorno della Befana!).
+Italian tradition says to prepare the Christmas tree and the Nativity scene on December 8th, a public holiday here, and take them down on January 6th, the day of the Epiphany (or more commonly known as Giorno della Befana!).

-Food, as I said in the article about how to create an Italian themed evening, is a joy for us and, above all, love.
-That’s why these long, very long lunches are so important to us.
-They are not just nourishment but desire to stay together, to share ideas and experiences, even with those we don’t see often.
+Food, as I said in the article about how to create an Italian themed evening, is a joy for us and, above all, represents love.
+That’s why these very long lunches are so important to us.
+They are not just nourishment but reflect a desire to stay together, to share ideas and experiences, even with those we don’t see often.
 So, what better time than Christmas do we have to spend time together?

 Well, to say what we eat at Christmas is a bit difficult, because in many areas it is not only celebrated on December 25th, but also on Christmas Eve and December 26th.
 Ironically, it would be easier to say what we do not eat.